spiral/keeper/migrate.md

 ### Position order
 Introduced `position` annotation property for all kind of sitemap annotations.
+> You can use a `position` option in a direct sitemap declaration syntax.

 Sitemap module will now provide a sorted list of nested nodes.
 It uses either defined `position` value, or an auto-incremented default one.
 > Using ascending order.